chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 .. note::

   The mesh is no further refined for the first static mesh case (:math:`\mathrm{Re}=0.1`) and it has a total of 5823 cells.
 For the second static mesh case (:math:`\mathrm{Re}=150`), the ``initial refinement`` parameter is used and set to 1, so that it has a number of cells of the same magnitude as the mesh adaptation example.
-This mesh contains a bit more than 46,584 cells.
+This mesh contains 46,584 cells.

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~